derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Coin Flip Simulation** - Write some code that simulates flipping a single coin however many times the user decides.
+**20) Coin Flip Simulation** - Write some code that simulates flipping a single coin however many times the user decides.
 The code should record the outcomes and count the number of tails and heads.
   - [ ] Go
   - [ ] Java
   - [ ] Rust